vtman/PerFSeeB/README.md

 The code pre-generate a list of candidate blocks, then all those candidates are processed (validated) in parallel.
 Therefore a user must specify the number of candidates to be pre-generated and number of threads to be used.
 The number of candidates is good to set to 1000000, the number of threads is usually the number of cores in a CPU (in any case the code will check the number of threads available).

-Processing for large blocks may take hours/days

-Since there are usually a lot of spaced seeds generated in this way, we try to report only seeds of large weights.
-Therefore we specify the minimum weight required for a seed to be reported.
+Processing for large blocks may take hours/days, so in some cases when the code is stopped one may use the last found block as the initial block.
+Or one may specify the number of candidate blocks to be skipped (generation of candidate blocks is relatively fast compared to the time required for validation).
+However, these two parameters are optional and may not be used in normal situation.